T3jv1l/Smasher/README.md

 # Smasher this is just for CTF
-## This exploit will be deleted in 2 days use very fast